alephium/www/src/content/news/The-Leman-Network-Upgrade-Time-to-check-your-Nodes-5f8a9297a4dd/index.md

 title: 'The Leman Network Upgrade: Time to check your Nodes!'
 ---

 #### Are you sure you have everything updated?
-A lot has been done since the <a href="https://medium.com/@alephium/the-leman-upgrade-2-232e3374abc4" class="markup--anchor markup--h4-anchor" data-href="https://medium.com/@alephium/the-leman-upgrade-2-232e3374abc4" target="_blank">previous announcement</a> and the <a href="https://medium.com/@alephium/the-leman-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237" class="markup--anchor markup--h4-anchor" data-href="https://medium.com/@alephium/the-leman-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237" target="_blank">“Hard” Talk</a> held in January, and this post is an invitation for you to update your nodes.
+A lot has been done since the <a href="https://medium.com/@alephium/the-leman-upgrade-2-232e3374abc4" data-href="https://medium.com/@alephium/the-leman-upgrade-2-232e3374abc4">previous announcement</a> and the <a href="https://medium.com/@alephium/the-leman-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237" data-href="https://medium.com/@alephium/the-leman-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237">“Hard” Talk</a> held in January, and this post is an invitation for you to update your nodes.

 February was a productive month with the release of the Full Node `v1.7.0`.
 After intensive testing, it is considered to be the last stable version before the Leman Network Upgrade.